 Exactech Implant Settlement Results in $8M Payout Over High Failure Rates

-The manufacturer of several widely used joint replacement implants, Exactech, has agreed to pay the U.S. government $8 million to address allegations that it defrauded Medicare and Medicaid by selling defective knee, hip and ankle replacement systems.
+Exactech has agreed to pay the U.S. government $8 million to address allegations that it defrauded Medicare and Medicaid by selling defective knee, hip and ankle replacement implants.

-The U.S. Food and Drug Administration (FDA) announced a series of Exactech recalls in late 2021 and early 2022, after it was discovered that certain components had been stored in “out-of-specification” vacuum sealed bags, which allowed oxygen to reach the components before they were implanted in patients.
+The settlement stems from a series of Exactech recalls issued in late 2021 and early 2022, after it was discovered that certain components had been stored in “out-of-specification” vacuum sealed bags, which allowed oxygen to reach the components before they were implanted in patients.

-This caused Exactech knee, hip and ankle implants stored in the bags to degrade prematurely, increasing the risk of early failure and the need for risky revision surgery.
+This caused many of the Exactech knee, hip and ankle components to degrade prematurely once implanted in patients, increasing the risk of early failure and the need for risky revision surgery.
 The recalls impacted Exactech Optetrak, Optetrak Logic and Truliant knee replacement systems, Exactech Vantage ankle systems, and Exactech Novation and Acumatch hip implants.

-The company faced more than 2,500 Exactech lawsuits before declaring Chapter 11 Bankruptcy late last year, resulting in a tentative settlement agreement.
+As a result of the widespread use of the components, the company faced more than 2,500 Exactech lawsuits before declaring Chapter 11 Bankruptcy late last year, resulting in a tentative settlement agreement to resolve both personal injury claims and other liability stemming from the recalls.

-In addition to the lawsuits, Exactech also faced charges from the federal government alleging that the manufacturer violated the Federal False Claims Act “by knowingly submitting or causing the submission of false claims for payment to Medicare, Medicaid, and the United States Department of Veterans Affairs (VA) in connection with defective knee-replacement devices,” according to a Department of Justice press release issued on September 16.
+In addition to claims brought by individuals who received the defective implants, Exactech also faced charges from the federal government, alleging that the manufacturer violated the Federal False Claims Act “by knowingly submitting or causing the submission of false claims for payment to Medicare, Medicaid, and the United States Department of Veterans Affairs (VA) in connection with defective knee-replacement devices,” according to a Department of Justice press release issued on September 16.

 The $8 million settlement agreement was announced on Tuesday, a day after the Delaware bankruptcy court approved the company’s Chapter 11 bankruptcy plans.